ramosrenzo/Recipes-Research/README.md

 > Cleaning Result

-Below is the cleaned dataframe (showing only the columns we are interested in using for our research)
+Below is the cleaned dataframe (showing only the columns we are interested in using for our research).
+We kept id, contributor_id and the submitted columns incase we wanted to explore those columns further.

 |     id | name                                 |   contributor_id | submitted   |   minutes |   average rating |
 |-------:|:-------------------------------------|-----------------:|:------------|----------:|-----------------:|